Could Going Scent Free In Your Home Boost Your Health?

 I know I personally have moaned in the past when a perfume I’ve been wearing has worn off really quickly, not realising I’m unwittingly advocating the use of more chemicals to get it to last longer!

-The Rude Lady May Have a Point!
+So, The Rude Lady May Have A Point!

 So all this leads me back to my ‘rude’ lady.
 Armed with this new knowledge about MCS I reckon that’s why she reacted the way she did.

 And I can sympathise, because although I clearly don’t react to fragrance in quite as severe a way as she did, there are nonetheless certain smells liable to make me gag or give me a headache.